 Journals are academic publications on a specific topic e.g. Diabetes Nursing, Practising Midwife, or Journal of Intellectual Disabilities.
-Issues appear regularly e.g. weekly, monthly, or quarterly.
-They are high-quality sources of up to date information.

 LibrarySearch is our library catalogue and has access to a wide range of different resource types, including journal articles.
 There is both a basic and advanced search feature and you can tweak your search results to only show you journal articles.
 You can use LibrarySearch to either search for a specific journal article that you already have the details for, or to do a topic search. we have further guidance and support on using LibrarySearch to find journal articles.

 Google Scholar is the academic section of Google.
-It indexes scholarly material on the internet, including books and journals, however some of the material it indexes is not of good academic quality so you need to carefully evaluate the material you find on there.
+It indexes scholarly material on the internet, including books and journals, however some of the material it indexes is not good academic quality so you need to carefully evaluate the material you find on there.

 Google Scholar can be useful to find open access* journal articles that are not indexed in LibrarySearch as not every open access journal or article is indexed in our catalogue.